tjfulle/learnpython/book/classes_and_methods.md

 ## Object-oriented features

-Python is an **object-oriented programming language**, which means that it provides features that support object-oriented programming.
+Python is an [object-oriented programming language](glossary.ipynb#object_oriented_language), which means that it provides features that support object-oriented programming.

 It is not easy to define object-oriented programming, but we have already seen some of its characteristics: